sbt/sbt/README.md

    If `true`, instead of showing the dependency `"[S]"` is appended to the artifact name.
 Set to `false` if you want the scala-library dependency to appear in the output. (default: true)
  * `dependency-graph-ml-file`: a setting which allows configuring the output path of `dependency-graph-ml`.
+ * `dependency-dot-file`: a setting which allows configuring the output path of `dependency-dot`.
  * `ivy-report`: let's ivy generate the resolution report for you project.
 Use `show ivy-report` for the filename of the generated report